 - adequate and risk-sensitive measures that address the risk that a third party acting on behalf of the firm may engage in corruption

-For further detail and examples of good and poor practice in anti-bribery and corruption, see Financial Crime: A Guide for Firms.
+For further detail and examples of good and poor practice in anti-bribery and corruption, see our Financial Crime Guide.